 Your recovery results depend on your willingness and proactive approach, or might even be due to the strength of your support network of friends and family.
 Having a group backing you through this process will be incredibly useful and helpful in allowing you to recover more swiftly and thoroughly.
 Patients who were naturally active and independent before their surgery will have much better results when it comes to physical therapy after their treatment.
 On the same note, those who were less active such as those who may have had to use a walker or wheelchair before their treatment, will likely benefit more from an inpatient setting.

-At Summit Orthopedic Specialists, we are 100% committed to delivering personalized and positive patient experiences when you come in for your Outpatient Joint Surgery.
+At Summit Orthopedic Specialists, we are 100% committed to delivering personalized and positive patient experiences when you come in for your Outpatient Joint Surgery in Sacramento.
 Here’s a general outline of what you can expect:

 Your doctor will conduct a preoperative interview to review your health and medical history.
 Based on your health condition, you may be required to undergo health tests or asked to provide medical clearance from your primary physician for the surgery.
 You will know what to expect, and if you have questions – you can ask them at any point during the process.